 This takes the detection and mitigation process to the next level.
-Clash detection is an important component of BIM.
-BIM helps realize the conflicts and clashes (both structural clashes and MEP ones).
-More importantly, these detections are automated and are identified digitally.
+Clash detection is the most important component of BIM.
+All these detections are automated and are identified digitally.

-Just as the designer is creating the design, BIM can help identify the clashes during the design being created.
-This saves time to check for and correct the clashes after the drawing is finished.
+BIM can help identify the clashes during the process of building design and that saves a lot of time to check and correct the clashes after the designing process is completely finished.

-This automated detection response within BIM not only saves the time, but it also leads to a decrease in the overall costs.
-The detection of clashes is particularly when the engineers and architects are working on different models only to amalgamate them into one single model.
+This automated detection response within BIM not only saves time, but it also leads to a decrease in the overall costs.
+The engineers and architects are working on different models only to amalgamate them into one single clash-free model.